enso-org/enso/doc/design/type-system/type-discipline.md

 - All arguments are named.

+- There is inbuilt support for inference of hole-fits.

 - Default arguments are always applied when left unfilled.
 We provide a syntax `...` for preventing use of a default.